kiba/Writings/for_science/chp19_cultural_exchange.md

 **Archer's Residence, Vale**
 **July 13, 2015**

 It was another morning on the planet Remnant in an oddly familiar surrounding, a small apartment.
 They weren't too much different from Earth.
-There's a restroom, bedroom, kitchen, and a dining room, all painted in the most brightful and ugly color as possible, a holdover from the Great War.
+There's a restroom, bedroom, kitchen, and a dining room, all painted in the most bright and ugly color as possible, a holdover from the Great War.
 I swore that it had for a time destroyed all sense of aesthetics on Remnant.

 Early on, Diana, Sasaki, and I decided to pool our resources together and save as much money as possible so that we can build up personal access to resources.

-So I ended up in a slightly run down apartment in a slightly run down neighborhood, currently cooking pancakes and scrambled eggs.
+So I ended up in a slightly run down apartment in a slightly run down neighborhood, currently cooking really small portion of pancakes and scrambled eggs, because Remnan grocery was way too filling for bog standard humans.

 ***

 It was just Diana and me for breakfast, as usual.
-Sasaki was off sunbathing in the bathroom, doing higeus photosynthesis, though she would join us from time to time.
+Sasaki was off sunbathing in the bathroom, doing higeus photosynthesis.
+Unlike bog standard humans, she doesn't need to eat breakfast or lunch or dinner everyday.
+Though she usually tried to time her photosynthesis sessions so that she can sit with us for companionship.

 "You're going to visit the local television studio, right?"
 Diana asked.